vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 </html>
 ```

 Inside the `<head>` tag there is a `<script>` tag.
 This is where you place your JavaScript code.
-Although it's not reequired to place the `<script>` tag inside the `<head>` container, it is recommended.
+Although it's not required to place the `<script>` tag inside the `<head>` container, it is recommended.
 This ensures data is available to the data layer as soon as possible to support a variety of use cases.

 ## Add the Adobe Data Layer